The Nexus - A Compendium of Writing Guides

 The other four techniques are less common.
-Italics and other forms of editing text include, but are not limited to: Bold, Underline, Different Colors of Text, using different formats to signify different things (a common example is ~Parseltongue~) and even using different fonts and sizes of text.
+Italics and other forms of editing text include, but are not limited to: Bold, Underline, Different Colors of Text, using different formats to signify different things (a common example is ~Parseltongue~ for fanfiction) and even using different fonts and sizes of text.

 In the vast majority of cases, italics, bold and underline are the only ones you should ever be using.

 Different colors of text are hard to read and strain the eye.
 Relying on this to convey emotion (as is common in Lantern SI fics) is lazy.
 Different formats are never good as well.
 One can rarely keep it straight in their heads, creates additional work for the author, and adds nothing of value to a story.
 Fonts and sizes should, almost always, be kept standardized as well for ease of reading.
 There is an argument to be made that fonts can convey different feelings, but unless you have an eye for this sort of thing, it’s rarely worth the effort for the potential marginal improvement to your story (nevermind that there are better tools in our repertoire to address this).

 Italics, Bold, and Underline

 Italics are my favorite form of emphasis in this class.
 It’s versatile as a means of adding stress to a sentence and, when paired with context, can eliminate the need for said-synonyms, adverbs, and adjectives.

 Even with nothing but the choice of words and an italics, you still understand intuitively that Harry is angry/outraged here.
 Imagine how much more you can get away with when you have a couple hundred words before that building up the scene and context.

 Bold and underline are less versatile in that they tend to come off as a strong, in your face, statement.
 There’s a lot less room to play around with these, but can still be useful in some cases when an italics’ versatility works against itself by becoming vague in its subtext.